Which city is cheaper, Toulon or Cadiz?

 Plenty of backpackers visit Toulon.
 It doesn't have the reputation of many nearby towns along the French Riviera, so you can still find some affordable hostels and cafes in the area.
 You also won't find the crowds so you can enjoy a touch of the authentic local culture.

-Both Cadiz and Toulon offer public transit options.
+Both Cadiz and Toulon offer good public transit options.

-Public transit in Cadiz is fairly effecient and thorough.
+Cadiz has a few public transit options.
 There are five bus lines around town.
 The buses are comfortable and air conditioned.

 Toulon has some public transit options.
 There are buses as well as petits trains (little tourist trains) that you can take around town.

-Cadiz and Toulon both are comparable when exploring on foot.
+Cadiz and Toulon both are superb when exploring on foot.

 Toulon is a very walkable port city.
 You can walk around the old town and harbor area where many of the sights are concentrated.